-parameterized spatial reuse transmission (PSRT) physical layer (PHY) protocol data unit (PPDU) (PSRT PPDU): [PSRT PPDU] A PPDU that is transmitted during a parameterized spatial reuse (PSR) opportunity by an HE STA when PSR conditions for PSR-based spatial reuse operation are satisfied and that has the SR PPDU subfield of the CAS Control field equal to 1.
+parameterized spatial reuse transmission physical layer protocol data unit (PSRT PPDU): A physical layer (PHY) protocol data unit (PPDU) that is transmitted during a parameterized spatial reuse (PSR) opportunity by an HE STA when PSR conditions for PSR-based spatial reuse operation are satisfied and that has the SR PPDU subfield of the CAS Control field equal to 1.

-payload protected (PP) aggregate medium access control (MAC) service data unit (A-MSDU): [PP AMSDU] A-MSDU that is protected with Counter Mode (CTR) with cipher-block chaining message authentication code (CBC-MAC) protocol (CCMP) or Galois/Counter Mode (GCM) protocol (GCMP) but does not include the A-MSDU Present field (bit 7 of the QoS Control field) in the construction of the additional authentication data (AAD).
+payload protected aggregate medium access control service data unit (PP A-MSDU): An aggregate medium access control (MAC) service data unit (A-MSDU) that is protected with Counter Mode (CTR) with cipher-block chaining message authentication code (CBC-MAC) protocol (CCMP) or Galois/Counter Mode (GCM) protocol (GCMP) but does not include the A-MSDU Present field (bit 7 of the QoS Control field) in the construction of the additional authentication data (AAD).

-personal basic service set (PBSS) control point: [PCP] An entity that contains one station (STA) and coordinates access to the wireless medium (WM) by STAs that are members of a PBSS.
+personal basic service set control point (PCP): An entity that contains one station (STA) and coordinates access to the wireless medium (WM) by STAs that are members of a personal basic service set (PBSS).

-personal basic service set (PBSS) control point (PCP) or access point (AP) cluster: [PCP or AP cluster] A single directional multi-gigabit (DMG) synchronization AP or synchronization PCP, plus zero or more neighboring DMG APs or PCPs (or a mixture of both) that join as member APs and PCPs to the synchronization AP or synchronization PCP.
+personal basic service set control point or access point cluster (PCP or AP cluster): A single directional multi-gigabit (DMG) synchronization access point (AP) or synchronization personal basic service set control point (PCP), plus zero or more neighboring DMG APs or PCPs (or a mixture of both) that join as member APs and PCPs to the synchronization AP or synchronization PCP.

-physical layer (PHY) header: [PHY header] The portion of a PHY protocol data unit (PPDU) up to and excluding the first symbol that contains part of the PHY service data unit (PSDU).
+physical layerheader (PHY header): The portion of a physical layer (PHY) protocol data unit (PPDU) up to and excluding the first symbol that contains part of the PHY service data unit (PSDU).

-physical layer (PHY) protocol data unit (PPDU)[+SigExt]: [PPDU[+SigExt]] A PPDU plus a signal extension that immediately follows the PPDU if the signal extension is present, and a PPDU otherwise.
+physical layer protocol data unit [+SigExt] (PPDU[+SigExt]): A physical layer (PHY) protocol data unit (PPDU) plus a signal extension hat immediately follows the PPDU if the signal extension is present, and a PPDU otherwise.

-power save (PS) mode: [PS mode] A power management mode in which a nonmesh station (STA) alternates between awake and doze states.)
+power save mode (PS mdoe): A power management mode in which a nonmesh station (STA) alternates between awake and doze states.

-power save (PS) station (STA): [PS STA] A station that is in power save mode.
+power save station (PS STA): A station that is in power save mode.

-preassociation security negotiation identifier (ID): [PASN ID] A device ID that an extended service set
+preassociation security negotiation identifier (PASN ID): A device ID that an extended service set

 (ESS) can provide to a non-access point (non-AP) station (STA) to allow the non-AP STA to identify itself